Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Proving the Compactness Theorem with Addresses

 \subsection{\bf The Index Set of Addresses}

-A natural consequence of our description of Gromov's Proposition~\ref{prop:selection}, is that we have a uniform way of providing ``addresses'' identifying all points in equicompact collections of metric spaces.
-See Figure~\ref{fig:address}.
-We make this precise in the following proposition:
+A natural consequence of Proposition~\ref{prop:selection}, is that we have a uniform way of providing an ``addresses'' to all points in equicompact collections of metric spaces.
+More precisely, we have the following definition and proposition.